Logo

 Also, remember to keep the info for your registered agent up to date if anything changes.
-Every LLC has a registered agent (the person people can get in touch with if questions come up about the LLC), oftentimes freelancers opt to be their own registered agent.
+Every LLC has a registered agent (the person people can get in touch with if questions come up about the LLC).
+Freelancers often opt to be their own registered agent.

 State-Specific Maintenance and Notes